 Intel evaluated the accuracy and completeness of the responses to our supply chain surveys by our surveyed suppliers.
-We identified 50 surveyed suppliers whose initial survey response contained incomplete or potentially inaccurate information.
-We used various methods to identify the incomplete or inaccurate information in the surveyed supplier's response, including verification checks conducted by third party software or by members of our internal conflict minerals team.
+We identified 34 surveyed suppliers whose initial survey response contained incomplete or potentially inaccurate information.
+We used various methods to identify the incomplete or inaccurate information in the surveyed supplier's response, including verification checks conducted by third party software or by members of our internal Responsible

+Minerals team.
 When an incomplete or inaccurate response was identified, we contacted the applicable surveyed supplier, identified the incomplete or inaccurate information and requested that the surveyed supplier correct the incomplete or potentially inaccurate information and provide an updated response.
-All of these 50 surveyed suppliers provided an updated CMRT which we determined, using the same evaluation criteria, to be complete and accurate.
+33 of these 34 surveyed suppliers provided an updated CMRT which we determined, using the same evaluation criteria, to be complete and accurate.
+We continue to work with the remaining supplier on capacity building to ensure accuracy of future declarations.